-Concepted and launched two highly successful Mobile Chrome promotions: Racer, a multi-device social racing game and Roll It, an accelerometer-based Skeeball-like game.
+Concepted and launched two highly successful Mobile Chrome promotions: Racer, a multi-device social racing game, and Roll It, an accelerometer-based Skeeball-like game.
 Created the Rubik’s Cube Google Doodle and foundation for Chrome Cube Lab.

 Created semester graduate course, titled Visualizing Data: Code Meets Graphic Design, mixing design critique with code development in Processing and Java.